13oz vinyl banners, various dimensions

 Banner (Adria Richards, Twitter), 5.3”x258”

 Banner (Karen Owen, email fragments), 14.4”x86”, 14.4”x22”, 14.4”x40”

 Banner (Karen Owen, artist's Gmail inbox), 14.4”x35”

-Each banner is composed of a screengrab of a continuous digital window—i.e., the comments section of an online publication, the responses to a tweet or YouTube video, the path of a viral email, or the comments on a Facebook Live stream.
-The physical vinyl scroll materializes public moments in the lives of Adria Richards, Nariman Tamimi, Bahar Mustafa, Karen Owens, and the artist—all women who have experienced moments of overexposure on the internet that have gone viral.
-They are presented as banners of commonality rather than shame.
+Each banner is composed of a screengrab of a continuous digital window—i.e., an article and comments from an online publication; the content and responses to a tweet, YouTube video, or Facebook Live Stream; the path of a viral email, etc. These exist online as digital monuments to having gone viral.
+The physical vinyl scrolls materialize these moment of overexposure on the internet.
+They are presented in the gallery space as banners of commonality rather than shame.
 Viewers are invited to pick-up, touch, and read the parts of the scrolls that are not affixed to the wall.